swent-epfl/public/exam/README.md

 Everything in the lecture videos and associated material, and everything you did in the bootcamp's B1, B2 and B3.

 We test **judgement, not recall**.
 Expect questions built around situations you have already seen: a user story to critique, a diff to review, a test suite to judge, a coverage number to interpret, a design decision to defend.
 You will not be asked to reproduce API names, exact syntax, or definitions you could look up quickly.
 That means memorizing the lecture slides is a poor strategy&mdash;you must *understand* the material and be able to apply it.

-During your project, nobody will ask you what INVEST stands for or to define branch coverage.
+This is because, during your project, nobody will ask you what INVEST stands for or to define branch coverage.
-Instead, a teammate will make a mistake and you need to know how to correct it, or an agent will hand you 400 lines you did not write and you need to review them, or a coach will ask why you designed your Activity in the way you did.
+Instead, a teammate will make a mistake and you need to know how to correct it, or an agent will hand you 400 lines of code and you need to review them, or a coach will ask why you designed your Activity in the way you did.
-Every one of those is the skill this exam tests: taking a concept you understand and applying it to a situation you haven't seen before.
+These are things that the exam tests: taking a concept you understand and applying it to a situation you haven't seen before.

-And on a team, this isn't only about you.
-The person who spots the flaw during a design discussion changes what the whole team ships.
+This impacts the team: The person who spots the flaw during a design discussion changes what the whole team ships.
-The person who memorized the definitions but cannot apply them stays silent at exactly the moment it matters, and the work shifts onto everyone else.
+The person who memorized the definitions but cannot apply them stays silent when their input would actually matter, and that shifts the work onto everyone else.
-Your understanding is a contribution to your teammates; its absence is a cost they pay.
+Your understanding is a contribution to your teammates, while its absence is a liability to them.

 ## Format and Rules

-- The whole exam is *multiple-response questions with pattern-based partial credit* (MRQP)&mdash;there is no code to write, no essay to compose, no explanations to provide.
-    - For each question there will be five answer candidates, and 0 to 5 of these can be correct, the others false.
-Your score for each question is determined by the whole pattern of your answers, not on each option separately.
-    - An MRQP exam is specifically designed to assess deeply your understanding and critical thinking, despite the multiple-choice format.
-E.g., if *{A,C}* is the correct answer, then selecting *{A,B,C}* might score well or might score zero&mdash;it depends on how wrong it is to choose *B* and what that reveals about your understanding.
-The same is true of selecting only *{A}*&mdash;it depends on how wrong it is to leave *C* out.
-    - The right strategy is to mark exactly what you believe is right; don't "play it safe", and don't "hedge".
 - Closed-book: no notes, no cheat sheet, no textbook.
 - No electronic devices of any kind.
 Phones and smart watches off and in your bag.
 No headphones.
 - Bring your **CAMIPRO card**, a **black or dark blue ballpoint pen**, and **Tipp-Ex**&mdash;nothing else is needed (or permitted).
 - The usual EPFL rules on academic honesty apply, and we enforce them.

+## Scoring

+The exam is *multiple-response questions with pattern-based partial credit* (MRQP)&mdash;there is no code to write, no essay to compose, no explanations to provide.
+For each question there will be 5 answer candidates, and 0 to 5 of these can be correct, the others false.
+Your score for each question is determined by the whole pattern of your answers, not on each checkbox separately.

+An MRQP exam is specifically designed to assess deeply your understanding and critical thinking, despite the multiple-choice format.
+Two patterns that differ by a single box can score very differently, because what is graded is what the pattern reveals about your understanding.
+Leaving out a correct choice usually means your picture is incomplete, and costs part of the point.
+But checking a choice that only someone who has the concept backwards would check can cost all the points on the question, no matter how much else you got right.

+For example, if *{A,C}* is the correct answer, then selecting *{A,B,C}* might score well or might score zero&mdash;it depends on how wrong it is to choose *B* and what that reveals about your understanding.
+The same is true of selecting only *{A}*&mdash;it depends on how wrong it is to leave *C* out.

+This is why hedging is a bad strategy for answering.
+Marking everything plausible does not end up being a cautious approach, but rather an indication that like you cannot tell the options apart.
+The right strategy is to mark exactly what you believe is right.

 ## How to Prepare